Philonous/auth-service-test/README.md

 docker exec -it app_auth_1 auth-service adduser "My Name" my_password my_email@example.com
 ```

+Users may create their own accounts using the `/api/create-account` endpoint if
+the `ACCOUNT_CREATION` environment variable is set to true.
+The instance of
+accounts created like this is determined by the `DEFAULT_INSTANCE` variable

 ## Changing user passwords

 Login passwords can be changed by calling `/api/change-password` :